liftedkilt/betterthan.gold/content/articles/whatbitcoin.md

 The first important feature of Bitcoin is that it is distributed.
 Unlike VISA, PayPal, or even your Chase Checking account, the Bitcoin ledger is distributed around the world to anyone who is interested in running the Bitcoin software.

-The bitcoin software are called node operators.
-They store the record of every transaction that has ever occured on the Bitcoin blockchain.
+Running the Bitcon software is called operating a "Bitcoin node."
+A Bitcoin node stores the record of every transaction that has ever occured on the Bitcoin blockchain.
 There is no cost to do this, apart from a few hundred GB of disk space to store the Blockchain data.
+If space is limited, you are able to "prune" the history and only only keep a copy of the last few weeks of transactions, as well as the list of all currently spendable coins, which is called the UTXO set.

 This enables a Bitcoiner to check the balance of their wallets in complete privacy - no need to disclose to a third party what addresses you are looking up.